agility/agilitycms-eleventy-starter-2020/README.md

 # Eleventy + Agility CMS
-This is sample Eleventy starter site that uses Agility CMS and aims to be a foundation for building fully static sites using 11ty and Agility CMS.
+This is a sample Eleventy starter site that uses Agility CMS and aims to be a foundation for building fully static sites using 11ty and Agility CMS.

 ## Getting Started
 This is going to be fun!
 Let's go!